-Get creative with E-marketing to drive organizational awareness!
-Host chats on twitter, start a free publication for an area that donors are interested in that also showcases your organization, use MailChimp or Constant Contact to start sending compelling stories about your organization to your contacts and donors.
+Get creative with e-marketing to drive organizational awareness!
+Host chats on twitter, host a live event on meta, or start a free publication for an area that your donors are interested that showcases your organization.
+Use MailChimp or Constant Contact to start sending compelling stories about your organization to your contacts and donors.
 Include ‘sign up for our newsletter’ on your website and promote it on social media when promoting your free publication.
-Create Facebook fundraisers, online Galas, and also look to partner and reach out to other organizations who would like to put on joint events!
-They can be magic for expanding your long-term donor pool.
+Create Facebook/Meta fundraisers, online Galas, and also look to partner and reach out to other organizations who would like to put on joint events!
+Online events can be magic for expanding your long-term donor pool.
 Try product fundraising and promote a product that you can get a percentage profit of.
 Get creative and break out of what you traditionally have done in the past!

 Engage your donors and contacts!
 Offer a sign up for virtual tours of your organization on your website.
 Online Galas are extremely successful and even bring saving on venue costs!
 Get an exciting host or live music to make it pop!
 There are wonderful things being done with virtual dinners and online events.
 Hosting a Ted talk, and Lunch and Learns and matching gift drives can be fun ways for your donors to reengage with you!
 What gets your donors excited?
 Make sure to ask them.
 The best fundraisers create programs they already know that they donors would be excited about!
 Also, virtual happy hours with free swag and contests and concerts can work magic in today’s social media marketing climate.